Cultivator and Creator

 From skies to skills and plows to pixels, my thesis digs deeper into the history of hardships, resilience, and recovery.
 It examines how farm life lessons of childhood are a continuum from even before my time in history.
 Now, even with all the progress and new technologies, the original ways of cultivation, employment, and spirituality have persisted and serve as the foundation for how I live in recovery, teach, write, and run my design firm today.

 The seeds were first planted for this thesis

 from a curious ask of “Why am I here?”

-My hope is that you will look inside yourself at what you are numbing from, and look at what practicing gratitude might look and feel like to you.
-How old patterns and habits create pressure to be perfectionistic, not feel enough, not feel at all, and only stay at surface level.
-These behaviors I have learned have a long-term unhealthy effect on designers and can lead to burnout, depression, and addiction.
-Through personal work and research in recovery, beliefs can change, blindspots can be overcome, anxiety can be reduced, and depression can be alleviated.
+My hope is that you will look inside yourself at what you might be numbing from, and look at what practicing gratitude might look and feel like to you.
+How old patterns and habits can create pressure to be perfectionistic, not feel enough, not feel at all, and only stay at surface level.
+These behaviors, I have learned, have a long-term unhealthy effect on designers and can lead to burnout, depression, and addiction.
+Through personal work and research in recovery to create a safe space, beliefs can change, blindspots can be overcome, anxiety can be reduced, and depression can be alleviated.

 View my thesis Cultivator and Creator full screen here or below.
 You can also watch the video presentation embedded below if you’d like to learn more about the project.
 For speaking engagements please contact Lorilee here »

 This thesis tells a bit about my rural raisin’, Kentucky farm background and how I learned at an early age the capacity to recover quickly from difficulties — how to run and hide in a safe space and doodle away the drama.
 Discovering my inner toughness was a key piece in my toolbox I didn’t even realize was there.
 By looking back at my sense of place, I learned confidence and compassion to help heal the muddy parts of life today.
 This healing-centered focus is now the foundation from which I run my design firm.